 Must I amend my will after divorce?

+A bequest to your divorced spouse in your will, which was made prior to your divorce, will not necessary fall away after divorce.
 The Wills Act stipulates that, except where you expressly provide otherwise, a bequest to your divorced spouse will be deemed revoked if you die within three months of the divorce.

-Should you however fail to amend your will within three months after your divorce, the deemed revocation rule will fall away, and your divorced spouse will benefit as indicated in the will.
+This provisions to allow a divorced person a period of three months to amend his/her will, after the trauma of a divorce.
+Should you, however, fail to amend your will within three months after your divorce, the deemed revocation rule will fall away, and your divorced spouse will benefit as indicated in the will.

 What will happen if I do not leave a will?